Doodle God

-Doodle God is a puzzle video game developed by JoyBits and originally released for iOS and Adobe Flash.
-It released around the same time as another similar browser game Little Alchemy, both of which share gameplay inspired by a DOS game Alchemy from 1997.
+Doodle God is a puzzle video game developed by American game developer JoyBits and released for iOS and Adobe Flash.
+It released around the same time as another similar browser game Little Alchemy, both of which share gameplay with the 1997 MS-DOS game Alchemy.

 Gameplay

 Acting as the Doodle God, the player must combine available elements together to gain access to new elements.
 Combinations can be both physical (such as combining Water and Lava to obtain Steam and Stone) and metaphorical (such as combining Water and Fire to obtain Alcohol).
-The game begins with only the four classical elements (fire, water, air and earth), and centers on the discovery of 115 elements across 14 categories.
+The game begins with only the four classical elements (fire, water, air and earth), and centers on the discovery of 249 elements across 26 categories.
 Should the player be stuck, a hint is available every few minutes.

 Reception

 Doodle God received the Weekly Users' Choice award on a web game portal Newgrounds.
 The game became a commercial success and has made it JoyBits' flagship series of games, having sequels and spin-offs such as Doodle Devil, Doodle Kingdom, Doodle Creatures, Doodle Tanks and Doodle Farm.